kesi03/zap-cdk-cli/README.md

 # ⚡️ Zap CDK CLI

-A command-line tool for scaffolding multi-language CDK projects and exporting scan configurations used by Zap Automation.
+A command-line tool for scaffolding multi-language Zap CDK projects and exporting scan configurations used by Zap Automation.

 ## 📦 Installation